 CFS patients then have something of a double whammy!
 While their HDL cholesterol levels are not near the levels associated with atherosclerosis they are still significantly lower than those found in healthy, age and sex matched controls.
 They have lower levels of the compound (HDL) used to transport cholesterol levels away from the tissues but higher levels of the toxic form of LDL that transports cholesterol to the tissues.
 This, and the high isoprostanes levels, suggests they are at risk for oxidative processes that damage the blood vessels.

 But where does the increased oxidative stress originate from?
 The authors suggested three processes: muscle pathology, immune activation and environmental toxins.
 They stress that since CFS is a heterogeneous disorder any of the three may be present in a particular CFS patient.
 One of these is explored in the next study.
 In something of a warning statement the authors noted that CFS patients have a lipid profile and oxidant biology that is consistent with ‘cardiovascular risk’ and suggest antioxidants may be helpful.
 They noted that obesity presents ‘a potential additional burden to free radical formation and CFS pathology‘.
-For a more in depth analysis of this study click here.

 A Model of Post Exercise Fatigue

 Jammes, Y. Steinberg, J., Mambrini, O., Bregeon, F. and S. Delliaux.
 2005.
 Chronic Fatigue Syndrome: assessment of increased oxidative stress and altered muscle excitability in response to incremental exercise.
 Journal of Internal Medicine 257, 299-310.